kawiyasri/To-Do_List/README.md

-# 📝 Simple To-Do Web Application
+# 📝 Simple To-Do List Web Application

 A simple and user-friendly **To-Do List Web Application** built using **Python Flask** and **Microsoft SQL Server**.
 This application allows users to create, edit, complete, and delete tasks while storing all data persistently in a SQL Server database.